 Object size: size of the light.
 This parameter has only a visual effect and no functional meaning.

-Adjust light / casing color: allows adjusting a light color, or casing color.
+Light / casing color: allows adjusting a light color, or casing color.